Planning of Heuristics: Strategic Planning on Large Language Models with Monte Carlo Tree Search for Automating Heuristic Optimization: Methodology

+Above all, the pseudo code of the PoH method is given as Algorithm~\ref{alg:algorithm}.
+The terminal state is when it reaches the predefined maximum depth or meets the early-stopping condition~(Line 18 in Algorithm~\ref{alg:algorithm}).
+The early stopping condition is activated when the state's reward is below a minimum threshold or above a maximum threshold.
+Specifically, the minimum threshold is the average of the rewards of the parent node and the root node, while the maximum threshold is the maximum value among all current nodes.
 PoH iteratively executes these four phases to explore the heuristic space.
 The algorithm terminates when a predefined number of iterations is reached, and the best trajectory and corresponding node are then selected for evaluation.